Flexible Estimation of the Heterogeneous Non-Parametric Component in a Relative Survival Cure Model: Modeling and estimation framework

 Hathaway (1986) \cite{hathaway1986} showed that the EM algorithm for mixture distributions is equivalent to apply coordinate ascent to the following function, also called \textit{fuzzy} function

-subject, in this specific case, to the constraint that all variables $u_{i}$ must lie in $[0,1] \; \; \; \forall \; i \in \{1,..,n\}$.
+subject, in this specific case, to the constraint that all variables $u_{i}$ must lie in $[0,1]$, $\forall \; i \in \{1,..,n\}$.
 Coordinate ascent algorithm is based on the idea that the maximization of a multivariate function can be achieved by maximizing it along one direction at a time, i.e., solving univariate optimization problems in a loop.
-Hence, the first step, which is equivalent to the \textit{expectation} step of the EM algorithm, is to maximize (\ref{fuzzy_func}) with respect to the variables $u_{i} \; \; \; \forall \; i \in \{1,..,n\}$ to compute the posterior probabilities, which boils down to the following update
+The first step (equivalent to the Expectation step) is to maximize (\ref{fuzzy_func}) with respect to the variables $u_{i}$, $\forall \; i \in \{1,..,n\}$, to compute the posterior probabilities, which boils down to the following update

 We now seek to optimize (\ref{fuzzy_func}) with respect to $\bm{\gamma}$, $\bm{\xi}$ and the unknown function $\theta(\cdot)$.
-When we evaluate the function (\ref{fuzzy_func}) on $\bm{\hat{u}}$, the objective function becomes
+When we evaluate the function (\ref{fuzzy_func}) on $\bm{\hat{u}}=\{\hat{u}_i\}_{i=1}^{n}$, the objective function becomes

 where $c$ is constant with respect to the parameters $\bm{\gamma}$ and $\bm{\xi}$, and with respect to $\theta(\cdot)$.
-Therefore the subsequent optimization steps, equivalent to the \textit{maximization} step of the EM algorithm, involve a coordinate ascent on the complete data log-likelihood, evaluated at the posterior probabilities $\bm{\hat{u}}$.
-Now, we look for a flexible function $\theta(\cdot)$ which maximize the profile of (\ref{fuzzy_neural}), that is the sum over all observations of the negative \textit{cross-entropy} between the posterior probability distribution and the prior probability distribution, namely
+Therefore the subsequent optimization steps (equivalent to the Maximization step) involve a coordinate ascent on the complete data log-likelihood, evaluated at the posterior probabilities $\bm{\hat{u}}$.
+Now, we look for a flexible function $\theta(\cdot)$ which maximizes the profile of (\ref{fuzzy_neural}), that is the sum over all observations of the negative \textit{cross-entropy} between the posterior probability distribution and the prior probability distribution, namely